AAghaei/gfbio-ontology/README.md

 '-----------'
 ```

-* The roles
+* Access roles
-  - Domain experts: Knowledgeable in the domain captured by the ontology
-  - Knowledge engineers: Elicit insights from experts to create a conceptual model
-  - Ontology engineers: Represent the conceptual model in a suitable knowledge representation language
+  - moderator
+  - reviewer
+  - user
+  - consumer

-* The responsibles
+* The responsibles and roles
   - Claas-Thido Pfaff
   - ...

 ## How to contribute